pgcrumley/Projects/TJBot_Drives/README.md

 2. A suitable RC vehicle (ones that use two 1.5 volt batteries are preferred)
 3. Soldering iron and solder
 4. Several proto-board jumpers (one end will be cut off)
-5. Wireless headset (rather than simple USB microphone)
+5. Wireless headset (suggested, rather than simple USB microphone)

 Once you have the RC vehicle you can look inside the controller to gain a better understanding of what